 Property, plant and equipment are recorded at cost and depreciated using the straight-line method over the estimated useful lives of the assets.
 Useful lives range from 20 to 50 years for buildings and improvements, and from 3 to 30 years for machinery and equipment.
 The cost and related accumulated depreciation of assets sold or retired are removed from the accounts and the gain or loss on disposition is recognized in operating income.
-Depreciation expense was \$125 million and \$127 million for the years ended December 31, 2022 and 2021, respectively.
+Depreciation expense was \$127 million and \$125 million for the years ended December 31, 2023 and 2022, respectively.

+For the year ended December 31, 2023, RAI determined that an impairment had been incurred to the carrying value of certain machinery and equipment used in the production of certain cigarette products.
+Forecasts indicated that estimated future cash flows generated from the impaired machinery and equipment were declining and management assessed that the impaired machinery and equipment had no fair value.
+Accordingly, RAI recognized asset impairment charges of \$54 million in the consolidated statements of income for 2023.
 For the year ended December 31, 2022, RAI recorded \$95 million in asset impairment charges related to the announced closure of certain facilities in the consolidated statements of income.
 These charges relate to impairments of the carrying value of certain machinery, equipment, and manufacturing sites based on future cash flows and appraised values.